-As we prepare for Matt James' season, let us take a walk down memory lane with the Bachelors of years past.
-From Arie Luyendyk, Jr. to Jake Pavelka to Colton Underwood, here is TheWrap's ranking of every single Bachelor from least to most dramatic.
+As we attempt to decompress from Matt James’ historic but chaotic season, let’s take a walk down memory lane with the Bachelors of years past.
+From Arie Luyendyk, Jr. to Jake Pavelka to Colton Underwood, here is TheWrap’s ranking of every single Bachelor from least to most dramatic.

 24. Sean Lowe